kevinaangstadt/CSConcepts/traversals/README.md

 1. Perform the DFS exercises with and _without_ recursion
 1. Perform the BFS exercise without using a queue
+1. Implement these exercises in at least one compiled language and one interpreted language

 ## Thought experiments